 - Business Coaching & Mentoring for Dummies - For readers who are looking for a simple and easy-to-read guidebook on how to be a good mentoring, the For Dummies book is a great fit.
 Offering business-led strategies, effective techniques, and key concepts, readers will gain an understanding of the skills needed for effective mentoring.
 There are also videos on the book website that take the learning further.
 Readers will be better equipped to handle tricky situations, create a long-term plan, and use tools that can facilitate mentoring in the workplace.

 - The Leader’s Guide to Coaching & Mentoring - This book was created by Miek Brent and Fiona Elsa Dent for managers that can help them in mentoring and leadership situations.
 Readers will learn more about essential mentoring skills like listening, reading body language, challenging and affirming, and more.
 The book also guides readers on 10 pitfalls to avoid when coaching or mentoring.
 If your mentoring goal is to encourage optimal performance, this may be the right read for you.
+This book is one of many great practical leadership books.

 - A Handbook for Managing Mentoring Programs - Written by Laura Lunsford, it is directed at mentoring program managers.
 By using research on mentoring, this book guides readers to understand how to practically manage a mentoring program.
 It covers behaviors of mentoring, stages of the mentoring relationships, characteristics of high-quality mentorship as well as tips on how to avoid negative mentoring situations.